-This report describes a computer-based pedestrian level wind study for the proposed residential development to be located at 1950 Scott Street in Ottawa, Ontario.
+This report describes a pedestrian level wind study undertaken to assess wind conditions study for the proposed Réseau Sélection Orléans development in Orléans, Ontario.
 The study involves simulation of wind speeds for selected wind directions in a three-dimensional (3D) computer model using the Computational Fluid Dynamics (CFD) technique, combined with meteorological data integration, to assess pedestrian comfort and safety within and surrounding the development site.
 The results and recommendations derived from these considerations are summarized in the following paragraphs and detailed in the subsequent report.